jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 ---
 layout: post
-title:  "Case Study - business domain driven data integration in enterprise data lake"
+title:  "Case Study - unified data integration platform in enterprise data hub"
 date:   2019-03-10 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Abstract

-This research and design paper was written based on my development work experience in data integration projects in multiple enterprise data management.
+This research and design article was written based on my development work experience in data integration projects in multiple enterprise data management.

-enterprise data lake - a single source of truth that is secure, governed and fast.
+* data lake vs data warehosue *

+Big data lake is a vast pool of raw data, the purpose of which is not yet defined.
+It is ideal for machine learning by data scientists.

+Big data warehouse stores processed structure data.
+All of the data in a data warehouse are used for specific purposes within the organization.
+It is ideal for line of business (LOB) reporting and analytics by  business professionals.

-There are structured data, semi-structured and unstructured data.
+* There are structured data, semi-structured and unstructured data. *

-There are three types of data delivery channels:
+* There are three types of data delivery channels *
 - batch API
   end of day batch files and their sensors.
 - REST API